Gallery of the Sistine Chapel ceiling

 The Sistine Chapel ceiling, painted by Michelangelo between 1508 and 1512, is one of the most renowned artworks of the High Renaissance.
-Central to the ceiling decoration are nine scenes from the Book of Genesis the most famous of which is The Creation of Adam, the hands of God and Adam being reproduced in countless imitations.
-The complex design includes multiple groups of individual figures, both clothed and nude, allowing Michelangelo to fully demonstrate his skill in depicting a wide variety of human poses, and has since served as an enormously influential reference for other artists.
+Central to the ceiling decoration are nine scenes from the Book of Genesis of which The Creation of Adam is the best known, the hands of God and Adam being reproduced in countless imitations.
+The complex design includes several sets of individual figures, both clothed and nude, which allowed Michelangelo to fully demonstrate his skill in creating a huge variety of poses for the human figure, and have provided an enormously influential pattern book of models for other artists ever since.

-Iconography and Themes

-The ceiling is an elaborate visual theology, focused on nine scenes from the Book of Genesis, such as the Creation of the World, the Fall of Man, and Noah's story.
-These are surrounded by a sequence of ignudi (nude youths), both decorative and symbolic, and perhaps symbolizing idealized man or angelic beings.

-Flanking the center panels are alternating sibyls and prophets—individuals of both the Jewish and the Greco-Roman traditions—who were thought to have prophesied the arrival of the Messiah.
-The use of both religious and classical figures is a manifestation of Renaissance humanist concern for balancing Christian theology with classical philosophy.
-Over the windows are lunettes and spandrels illustrating the ancestors of Christ, bridging the Old Testament histories with the New Testament genealogy as recorded in the Gospel of Matthew.